Bino26/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-n this project, I learnt about JavScript basics
+In this project, I learnt about JavScript basics